azraeltruthsay/gaia-assistant/docs/gaia_core_blueprint.md

 16. If the response includes an `EXECUTE:` block, `run_turn` calls `_execute_actions` to run the command.
 [Verified ✅ | Def: 2025-07-11 | Call: 2025-07-11]

 This detailed, multi-step process ensures that GAIA's responses are well-planned, reflective, and safe.

+## 4. Verification Summary (2025-07-19)

+All core pipeline components (ModelPool, SessionManager, AgentCore, PromptBuilder, SelfReflection, StreamObserver, OutputRouter, ThoughtSeed) have been validated as functional in end-to-end CLI and rescue shell runs.
+PromptBuilder and StreamObserver have been updated and verified per the latest enhancements.
+OutputRouter and observer interrupt handling are confirmed operational.
+See dev_log.md for details.